Martin-Antonov/GTE-Website/docs/movelabels.md

-7. When two information sets are merged, use the move labels of the *first* information set that has "assigned move" status, complete missing move names as in 5.
+7. When two information sets are merged, use the move labels of the *first* information set that has "assigned move" status (also probably useful: complete missing move names as in 5.).
-   If all merged info sets have unassigned nodes, leave them.
+   If all merged info sets have unassigned moves, leave them like this.

-8. When an information set is split or dissolved, keep the current status and names for the two information sets (which now have the same move labels).
+8. When an information set is split or dissolved, keep the current status and names for the two or more newly created information sets (which now have the same move labels).

 9. When a leaf is deleted, check if the edge leading to it has a move label and if so if the parent node had